ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 * lectures on various topics in particle physics,
 * a tour of the particle accelerator COSY and
 * a visit to the high-performance computing facility at the Research Center Jülich.
-At the end of the course, the last day is dedicated to hands-on work where studentes have three different choices: one choice being about coding numerical simulations for a physics system.
+At the end of the course, the last day is dedicated to hands-on work where students have three different choices: one choice being about coding numerical simulations for a physics system.

 Figure 1: Image of course